 Professional Support

-Baringa School is able to provide additional support to meet student needs in the areas of Speech Pathology, Psychology, Student Welfare, and Counselling.
+Baringa School is able to provide additional support to meet student needs in the areas of Speech Pathology, Student Welfare, and Counselling.

 Staff are also able to provide advice and assistance for parents in accessing support from other agencies as required.